rnwatanabe/remoto/README.md

 Be Decoded by the Spinal Cord for Force Control.
 Journal of Neuroscience, v.
 35, n.
 40, p.
 13687–13697, 2015."

+The Bibtex file of these references can be found [here](https://github.com/rnwatanabe/remoto/blob/master/ref.bib).

 How to install
 --------------